 How children can setup their learning spaces within a home.

-Photos and images of parents, educators, and children engaged in a variety of remote learning activities.
+Photos and images of parents, educators, and children engaged in a variety of virtual and online learning activities.
 Use these as inspiration for ways to keep your children engaged.

 Try taking art outside and painting with grandchildren!

 Learning at home is both an opportunity and a challenge.

 Compile a list of what everyone in the family is grateful for.

 Try using a blank wall to paint a mural in your home.

 Have your kids come up with their own boredom-busting ideas!